"The missing component in our education."

 We envision a nationwide movement that establishes relationship education as a core component of the learning process, thus creating a climate of empathic human connection.

-The Relationship Foundation, an organization dedicated to non-violent communication, focuses on youth and community development by enhancing critical thinking and empathetic listening.
+The Relationship Foundation, an organization dedicated to Nonviolent Communication, focuses on youth and community development by enhancing critical thinking and empathic listening skills.
 Our founder, Michael Jascz, developed an educational program with a Social and Emotional Learning (SEL) component, titled “Healthy Relationships 101”.
 This program is based on the work of Marshall Rosenberg, a clinical psychologist, who developed a process called “Nonviolent Communication” (NVC) that gives individuals the tools to identify and articulate their needs and feelings without blame and judgment.
 Our program also teaches an approach to listening empathically and relates the information to various social issues such as abusive relationships, bullying, and teen suicide.

 “Healthy Relationships 101” provides students with a communication skill set that empowers them to express confidence, leadership, and empathy in all of their relationships.
 It has been introduced into schools throughout New York City and the United States, as well as Canada and Europe.
 Our curriculum has reached thousands of students through workshops, assemblies and classes.
 In addition, we have facilitated seminars and workshops for teachers and administrators, allowing the scope of our work to reach future students and teachers.